yaelrosen77/mat_3_c/README.md

 #### Functionality:
 While receiving the 50 numbers from the standart input, each of the numbers is saved in the previously initialized array.
 After that, there is a call to the **insertion_sort** function with the given array.
 This function iterates each number in array from index 1 to the last one, while checking if it is bigger then the previous numbers in array.
 If not, continue.
-Else, checks how many previously bigger numbers from the current one exists, saving the current one at a temporary variable, and performs a "right shiftment" using the **shift_element** function to all smaller numbers.
+Else, checks how many previously bigger numbers from the current one exists, saving the current one at a temporary variable, and performs a "right shiftment" using the **shift_element** function to all bigger numbers.
 After that, inserting the current number in the index found to be the last bigger number.

 ## txtfind